YusefSameh/Personal-Task-Mangament-App/README.md

     python gui.py
     ```

-### Packaging the Application
-To create an executable of the application (optional):

-    ```bash
-    pyinstaller --onefile --windowed --icon=app_icon.ico gui.py
-    ```

-This will generate an executable file in the `dist/` folder.

 ## Dependencies
 - `tkinter`: For building the graphical user interface.
 - `tkcalendar`: For the calendar and date entry widget.
 - `pymysql`: For database interactions.
 - `babel`: For date localization support.
-- `pyinstaller`: To package the project into an executable (optional).

-## Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

 ## License
 This project is licensed under the MIT License.